Termite Control and Prevention

 3 Signs of a Termite Infestation It’s not always easy to know if you have termites.
 They are called the “silent destroyers” for a reason – they have a proven ability to chew through wood almost undetected.
 These pests cause over 5 billion dollars in damage each year...

-Eastern Subterranean Termites - As their name indicates the type of termites we deal with in New England are Subterranean and are typically moving around in the soil.
-Termites are an important part of recycling in the environment but are a structural destructive force...
+Eastern Subterranean Termites, as their name indicates, are a common type of termite we deal with in New England which are subterranean and typically move around in the soil.
+Termites are an important part of recycling in the environment but are a structural...

 The Eastern Subterranean termite has four social members of its colony: King, Queen, Solider, and Worker.
 The worker looks like a small maggot, which is responsible for feeding all members of its colony and causes millions of dollars worth of termite damage each...